3PoinTr: 3D Point Tracks for Learning Manipulation from Unconstrained Human Videos: Experiments

-One advantage of \methodname\ on real-world tasks is that it can train on data that General Flow ignores.
-In real-world tasks, points are often invisible at certain timesteps; during dataset preprocessing, General Flow removes all trajectories that contain invisible point-timestep pairs.
-In contrast, \methodname\ retains all trajectories, but masks losses for individual point-timestep pairs that are invisible.
-Therefore, \methodname\ is able to receive valuable additional supervision that General Flow does not.
-For example, in the \emph{Throw Away Paper} task, since every single paper point ends up invisible by the end of the task, General Flow does not receive any supervision over the motion of the paper.
-It is very common for object points to be temporarily occluded during manipulation, and these points tend to be the most critical for the task specification.
-As a result, \methodname\ is able to generate point track predictions from realistic manipulation videos that are much more informative and effective as task specifications.
+Table~\ref{tab:flow} shows \methodname\ outperforming General Flow in both metrics on every real-world task, with an average error reduction of \textbf{28\,\%} and \textbf{44\,\%}.
+The primary advantage of \methodname\ is that it trains on data General Flow ignores.
+Real-world points are often temporarily occluded; General Flow removes any trajectory with invisible point-timestep pairs during preprocessing, whereas \methodname\ retains all trajectories and masks losses for individual invisible point-timestep pairs.
+This provides additional supervision over task-critical object points that are temporarily occluded during manipulation.
+For example, in the \emph{Throw Away Paper} task, every paper point is invisible by the final frame, so General Flow receives no supervision over paper motion.
+As a result, \methodname\ generates more informative point tracks from realistic manipulation videos.
+We include point track prediction results for simulation tasks (where supervision is equal) in Appendix~\ref{app:flow_full}; we find that \methodname\ achieves competitive results with a significantly simpler architecture.

-In simulation, all points are visible at every timestep, and the two methods share the exact same training data.
-Therefore, we attribute the superior performance of \methodname\ in simulation primarily to its model architecture.
-This suggests that \methodname{}'s single-transformer decoder architecture is sufficient for accurate 3D flow prediction, and can even outperform General Flow's more complicated architecture, which utilizes a PointNeXt~\cite{qian_pointnext_2022} encoder-decoder to generate conditioning for a conditional VAE.